 Wasteland is a UK-based journal of film and visual culture.
-We publish essays from a variety of critical perspectives, though our curiosities tend to lean towards the relationships between aesthetics, form, and content.
+We publish short and long reads from a variety of perspectives, particularly those concerned with aesthetics.

 pitches and editorial enquiries:

 As we are volunteer-run, we cannot currently offer payment to any contributors.
 This is something we hope to change as we grow.